Unpacking exceptional healthcare logos

 Oura logo

 Oura is a rare and excellent case where a logo also resembles the company’s physical product.
-Oura nicely communicates both the shape of their hardware (the o for the ring) and how it represents the interface (the line above it) into one’s health data.
+Oura communicates both the shape of their hardware (the o for the ring) and how it represents the interface (the line above it) into one’s health data.

 9. Actual Veggies